-The Painters are a decidedly fun and talented group.
-You may view some of their works just outside Le Café.
+The artists who participate at the Senior Center are a decidedly fun and talented group.
 A variety of mediums are used; oils, acrylics, pencil, water colors, charcoal.
 Participants bring their own supplies.
 While this is not a “class”, techniques and knowledge are freely shared.

 Are you interested in writing?
 Maybe short stories, articles or the Great American Novel?
 The Writing Group is a great place to meet with other writers, both published and unpublished.
 Follow other author’s progress, share your ideas and writings with those who are able to share positive feedback and encouragement.

 Card Making 1st & 3rd Wed of the month 1:00 pm $2 $5 supplies fee (hostess)